Examination of a Trade Mark Application

 Adverse examination report

-Adverse examination reports on trade mark applications are usually based on the grounds of two groups of issues, namely,
+Adverse examination reports are usually issued on the basis of the following two grounds of objection;

-If an Examination report is issued, the applicant will have a 15-month period during which to address any objections raised against its mark.
+Where an adverse examination report is issued, the applicant has a 15-month period within which they must to address any objections the registration of the trade mark.

-- Amending the application in order to overcome the objection(s) or;
+- Amending the application in order to overcome the objection(s) raised or;

 Evidence of use